microsoft/samples-for-ai/README.md

 [![Pull requests](https://img.shields.io/github/issues-pr-raw/Microsoft/samples-for-ai.svg)](https://github.com/Microsoft/samples-for-ai/pulls?q=is%3Aopen+is%3Apr)
 [![Issues](https://img.shields.io/github/issues-raw/Microsoft/samples-for-ai.svg)](https://github.com/Microsoft/samples-for-ai/issues?q=is%3Aopen+is%3Aissue)

+Samples for AI is a deep learning samples and projects collection.
+It contains a lot of classic deep learning algorithms and applications with different frameworks, which is a good entry for the beginners to get started with deep learning.

 Samples in Visual Studio solution format are provided for users to get started with deep learning using:
 - [Microsoft Visual Studio Tools for AI](https://github.com/Microsoft/vs-tools-for-ai)
 - [Open Platform for AI](https://github.com/Microsoft/pai)